 While hiring such an agency is an option, it will likely charge you an arm and a leg to localize all content on your website.
 This is especially true if you have many pages of content, or need your text translated into multiple languages.

-The more affordable approach is to use end-to-end translation and localization solutions.
+The more affordable approach is to use an end-to-end Translation Management System (TMS).
 These localization services take care of the entire localization process for you and at a fraction of the cost of hiring a website translation agency.
-They do so by using machine translation technology, which can automatically translate content with a high degree of accuracy.
+They do so by using AI translation technology, which can automatically translate content with a high degree of accuracy.
 As a result, such services can lower the cost of localization and increase its accessibility for even businesses with smaller budgets.

 When shortlisting the best translation platform for your website, look for translation services that: